A. The people decide to forsake their sin.

 iii.
 They presented a ram of the flock: “This shows that they sinned against knowledge; for a sin of ignorance the oblation was not a ram, but a goat.”
 (Trapp)

 iv.
-Some of them had wives by whom they had children: “Whereby he implies that most of their wives were barren; which came to pass by God’s special providence, partly to manifest his displeasure against such matches, and partly that the practice of this great and necessary duty might to be encumbered with too many difficulties.”
+Some of them had wives by whom they had children: “Whereby he implies that most of their wives were barren; which came to pass by God’s special providence, partly to manifest his displeasure against such matches, and partly that the practice of this great and necessary duty might not be encumbered with too many difficulties.”
 (Poole)

 b.
 All these had taken pagan wives: As seen before, the greater problem was that these wives remained pagan and refused to join the covenant community.
 Their break with the people of Israel was grounded in faith, not in race.